docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 children retain their own visibility states.

 For a modal dialog, opens the dialog and does not return until the dialog is dismissed.
-If it is dismissed via the :ref:`close() <window-object-close>` method, this method returns any result value passed to that method.
+If it is dismissed via the :ref:`close() <window-object-functions-close>` method, this method returns any result value passed to that method.
 Otherwise, returns 0.

 --------------------------------------------------------------------------------

-.. _window-object-update:
+.. _window-object-functions-update:

 update()
 ********